Rainbow-CPaaS/Rainbow-S2S-Samples/Building-application-with-Rainbow-OAS.md

 For all generated client an API documentation is also automatically generated

-This documentaion explains API usage for all actions defained in swagger.
+This documentaion explains API usage for all actions defined in swagger.

 See generated_api_output_directory/docs.